Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

+\proof{Proof Sketch} We prove that the \secondstage is NP-hard via a reduction from the 3-SAT problem.
+The key idea behind the reduction is to construct a corresponding FMRA instance with two clusters and one data point for each variable in the 3-SAT instance.
+One cluster corresponds to setting that variable to be True, and the other to False.
+MR-fairness constraints ensure that any solution to the FMRA instance corresponds to a truth assignment that satisfies all clauses in the original 3-SAT instance.
+For a full proof see Appendix \ref{app:second_stage_np}.

-See Appendix \ref{app:second_stage_np} for proof.
-Despite this negative result, in Section \ref{sec:flow} we present a polynomial time algorithm that solves \ssabbrv with a small additive fairness violation.
-We emphasize that this two-stage decomposition scheme is a heuristic which is not guaranteed to solve the FMRA problem to optimality.
-However, we found in practice this two-stage approach is able to find solutions that have similar objectives in a fraction of the time of solving the full IP (see Section \ref{sec:algo_design} for an empirical evaluation).
-While both stages of the two-stage decomposition scheme can be solved sequentially at every iteration of the MiniReL algorithm, we found in practice the first stage solution changed infrequently during the execution of the algorithm.
+Despite this negative result, in Section \ref{sec:flow} we present a polynomial-time algorithm that solves \ssabbrv with a small additive fairness violation.
+We emphasize that this two-stage decomposition scheme is not guaranteed to solve the FMRA problem to optimality.
+However, it performs well in practice, finding near-optimal solutions very quickly (see Section \ref{sec:algo_design}).
+While both stages can be solved at every iteration of the MiniReL algorithm, we observed that the first stage solution often remained unchanged.
 To further improve the computation time, we also present a \textit{pre-fixed} version of the algorithm where we only set the $y_{gk}$ variables once at the beginning of the algorithm.
-In problems where only a single group can have $\alpha$-represention in a cluster (i.e., a data point can only be part of one group and $\alpha > 0.5$), pre-fixing preserves an optimal solution to the full problem.
-However, in more complicated settings pre-fixing may remove all optimal solutions and becomes a heuristic for improving run-time.
+In problems where only a single group can have $\alpha$-representation in a cluster (i.e., a data point can only be part of one group and $\alpha > 0.5$), pre-fixing preserves an optimal solution to the FMRA problem.
+However, in more complicated settings this is not the case.
 It is worth noting that the MiniReL algorithm is itself a heuristic, and thus the pre-fixing scheme has ambiguous effects on the cost of the solution as it may cause the algorithm to converge to a better local optimum.
-Figure \ref{fig:decomp} presents a visual summary of the three different control flows for the MiniReL algorithm.
+Figure \ref{fig:decomp} illustrates the three approaches to solve the overall problem.

+In the rest of this section, we describe polynomial-time heuristic algorithms to solve the first stage ~(\fsabbrvx) and the second stage (\ssabbrvx) problems.